plfa/plfa.github.io/src/plfa/part3/Denotational.lagda.md

   `dom u′ ≡ u₁′` and `cod u′ ≡ u₂′`.

 * Suppose `u′ ≡ u₁′ ⊔ u₂′`.
 Then we have `u₁′ ⊆ u` and `u₂′ ⊆ u`.
-We also have `Funs u₁′` and `Funs u₂′`, so we can apply the induction hypothesis for both `u₁′` and `u₂′`.
+We also have `all-funs u₁′` and `all-funs u₂′`, so we can apply the induction hypothesis for both `u₁′` and `u₂′`.
 So there exists values `u₃₁` and `u₃₂` such that `(dom u₁′) ↦ (cod u₁′)` factors `u` into `u₃₁` and `(dom u₂′) ↦ (cod u₂′)` factors `u` into `u₃₂`.